mglaezer/tutorials/jte-template-llm-service/src/main/java/org/mglaezer/jtellmservice/TUTORIAL.md

 By using the templated approach, we gain strong type safety, explicit parameter mapping, and the ability to leverage JTE's powerful templating features for complex prompt engineering.

+Since we provided extra flexibility in choosing an LLM library, we wrap the LangChain4j service in a `Function<String, Poem>` to make it factory-compatible.
+For LangChain4j-exclusive implementations, we could simplify both the factory and its usage: we'd need just one interface and optionally provide a way (likely via a lambda) to add RAG, memory, tools, etc. to the LangChain4j service that we will build right in the factory.
+We leave this optimization as an exercise for the reader.

 ## 6. Conclusion